hyperledger/fabric/docs/source/test_network.md

    Deploying chaincode failed
    ```

-   This problem is caused by a newer version of Docker Desktop for macOS.
-To resolve this issue, in the Docker Desktop preferences, uncheck the box `Use gRPC FUSE for file sharing` to use the legacy osxfs file sharing instead and click **Apply & Restart**.
+   This problem may be caused by Docker Desktop file sharing setting `gRPC FUSE`, select a different file sharing implementation.

 -  If you see errors on your create, approve, commit, invoke or query commands,
    make sure you have properly updated the channel name and chaincode name.